Questions about the Spring Semester

 Some support functions will take place by appointment on campus, but all other meetings will continue to be held remotely.

-The HUB gymnasium and the fitness centers on both campuses will be closed for the fall.
+The HUB gymnasium and the fitness centers on both campuses will be closed for the spring.

 Q: Will tutoring and other academic support services be available?